gaspare-mascolino/knowledge/docs/pages/music.md

 ### MIDI

-MIDI (Musical Instrument digital interface) are instructions which are read from instument:
+MIDI (Musical Instrument digital interface) are instructions which are read from instrument:

 - Midi track: Rack VST - more instrument (No fader no pan)
 - Instrument track: one instrument